Skip to main content

 The Inworld Studio Widget provides a quick way to associate a level with an Inworld Scene.

-With the desired level opened in the Unreal Editor, and desired scene selected in the Inworld Studio Widget, simply click Assign to Current Map.
-A BP_InworldSessionController Actor will be placed in the level.
+First, open the desired level in Unreal Editor, select the desired scene in the Inworld Studio Widget, and click Assign to Current Map.

 Scene Assign to Map